nitishpandey04/Lending_Club_Case_Study/README.md

 # Lending Club Case Study
 > Using Exploratory Data Analysis on historical loan dataset to figure out the type of loan applicants who are more likely to default.
+The data being used can be found [here](https://drive.google.com/drive/folders/1Tij-ftgsLjdQOh4imv2gON9b0AF7uviQ?usp=sharing).

 ## Table of Contents